amitmerchant1990/reverie/_posts/2019-02-13-introducing-reverie-jekyll-theme.md

 ## Features overview

 - Command-line free fork-first workflow, using GitHub.com to create, customize and post to your blog
-- Fully responsive and mobile optimized base theme (Theme Demo)
+- Fully responsive and mobile optimized base theme
 - Sass/Coffeescript support using Jekyll 2.0
 - Free hosting on your GitHub Pages user site
+- All the SEO goodies comes in-built
 - Markdown blogging
 - Elegant typography
   - Futura PT fonts (The same fonts which has been used on <https://pixar.com>)